Supakornn/pruna/docs/contributions/how_to_contribute.rst

 2. Installation
 ^^^^^^^^^^^^^^^^^^^^^^

-You can not set up a virual environment of your choise and install the dependencies by running the following command:
+You can now set up a virtual environment of your choice and install the dependencies by running the following command:

 .. code-block:: bash